 The Program on Human Rights in Development conducts research, contributes to publications, and organizes courses and other educational activities, both at Harvard University and abroad.
-Current projects include:
+Projects have included:

 Freedom from Poverty: Economic Perspectives

 This book was edited by Stephen Marks, Bård Anders Andreassen and Arjun K. Sengupta for United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2010, and arrangements are being made for its publication.

 This book is being edited by Stephen Marks and Balakrishnan Rajagopal for Edward Elgar Publishing.
 Chad Benoit, Courtney Cox, Erin James, Sara Lubetsky, and Rachel Sandlow-Ash are assisting in this project, which involves collaboration between PHRD and the Program on Human Rights and Justice at MIT.

 This book consisting of nine national studies is in the process copy-editing for publication in the Harvard University Press Series on Health and Human Rights.
 Adriana Benedict and Ramya Naraharisetti assisted Stephen Marks is completing this project.